Russia hits rail, fuel facilities in attacks deep in Ukraine

-KYIV, Ukraine (AP) — Russia unleashed a string of attacks against Ukrainian rail and fuel facilities Monday, striking crucial infrastructure far from the front line of its eastern offensive, which Britain said has yet to achieve a significant breakthrough.
+KYIV, Ukraine (AP) — Russia unleashed a string of attacks against Ukrainian rail and fuel installations Monday, striking crucial infrastructure far from the front line of its eastern offensive.

-Meanwhile, two fires were reported at oil facilities in western Russia.
+Meanwhile, two fires were reported at oil facilities in western Russia, not far from the Ukrainian border.
 It was not clear what caused the blazes.

-As both sides in the 2-month-old war brace for what could be a grinding battle of attrition in the country's eastern industrial heartland, top American officials pledged more help to ensure Ukraine prevails.
+As both sides in the 2-month-old war brace for what could be a grinding battle of attrition in the country's eastern industrial heartland, top U.S. officials pledged more help to ensure Ukraine prevails.

-In meetings with President Volodymyr Zelenskyy in Kyiv on Sunday, the American secretaries of state and defense said Washington had approved a $165 million sale of ammunition for Ukraine's war effort, along with more than $300 million in foreign military financing.
+In a bold visit to Kyiv to meet with President Volodymyr Zelenskyy on Sunday, the American secretaries of state and defense said Washington had approved a $165 million sale of ammunition — non-U.S. ammo, mainly if not entirely to fit Ukraine's Soviet-era weapons — along with more than $300 million in financing to buy more supplies.

-“The strategy that we’ve put in place — massive support for Ukraine, massive pressure against Russia, solidarity with more than 30 countries engaged in these efforts — is having real results,” Blinken told reporters in Poland the day after the meeting.
+U.S. Secretary of State Antony Blinken said Monday after the meeting that the West's united support for Ukraine and pressure on Moscow are having “real results.”

 “When it comes to Russia’s war aims, Russia is failing.
 Ukraine is succeeding," he added.

+In an interview with The Associated Press, Ukrainian Foreign Minister Dmytro Kuleba welcomed the American support but said that “as long as Russian soldiers put a foot on Ukrainian soil, nothing is enough.”

+Kuleba warned that if Western powers want Ukraine to win the war and “stop Putin in Ukraine and not to allow him to go further, deeper into Europe,” then countries must speed up the delivery of the weapons requested by Ukraine.

-Speaking Monday to top officials at the Prosecutor General’s office, Russian President Vladimir Putin said that the U.S. and its allies have tried and failed to “split Russian society and to destroy Russia from within.”
+Russian President Vladimir Putin accused the U.S. and its allies of trying to "split Russian society and to destroy Russia from within.”

-When Russia invaded on Feb, 24, its apparent goal was a lightning offensive that would quickly take the capital and perhaps even topple the government in Kyiv.
-But the Ukrainians, aided by Western weapons, bogged Putin's troops down and thwarted their push to Kyiv.
+When Russia invaded on Feb.
+24, its apparent goal was the lightning capture of Kyiv and perhaps the toppling of its government.
+But the Ukrainians, with the help of Western weapons, bogged Putin's troops down and thwarted their push to Kyiv.

-Moscow now says its focus in the eastern region of the Donbas, but one senior military official says it also wants to control southern Ukraine.
-While both sides said the campaign in the east has begun, it has yet to gather steam.
+Moscow now says its goal is to capture the mostly Russian-speaking Donbas region in the east.
+While both sides said the campaign in the east is underway, Russia has yet to mount an all-out ground offensive and has not achieved any major breakthroughs.

-A small group of Ukrainian troops holed up in a steel plant in the strategic city of Mariupol are tying down Russian forces, and keeping them from being added to the offensive elsewhere in the Donbas, Britain’s Ministry of Defense said Monday.
+Ukrainian troops holed up in a steel plant in the strategic city of Mariupol are tying down Russian forces and apparently keeping them from being added to the offensive elsewhere in the Donbas.

+Britain said it believes 15,000 Russian troops have been killed in Ukraine since Moscow began its invasion.
+Defense Secretary Ben Wallace said 25% of the Russian combat units sent to Ukraine “have been rendered not combat effective,” and Russia had lost more than 2,000 armored vehicles and over 60 helicopters and fighter planes.

+Ukrainian officials have said about 2,500 to 3,000 Ukrainian troops had been killed as of mid-April.

-Over the weekend, Russian forces launched fresh airstrikes on the steel plant in an attempt to dislodge the estimated 2,000 fighters inside.
-An estimated 1,000 civilians are also sheltering in the steelworks, and the Russian military pledged to open a humanitarian corridor Monday for them to leave.
+Over the weekend, Russian forces launched new airstrikes on the steel plant in a bid to dislodge the estimated 2,000 fighters.
+Some 1,000 civilians were also sheltering in the steelworks, and the Russian military pledged to open a humanitarian corridor Monday for them to leave.

+The Russian offer was met with skepticism by Ukraine.
+Deputy Prime Minister Iryna Vereshchuk said on the Telegram messaging app that Ukraine does not consider the route safe and added that Russia had breached agreements on similar evacuation routes before.
+She called on the United Nations to oversee an evacuation.

 Mariupol has endured fierce fighting since the start of the war because of its strategic location on the Sea of Azov.
 In addition to freeing up Russian troops, its capture would deprive Ukraine of a vital port and allow Moscow to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014.

-But for now, the British Defense Ministry said that Russia has “yet to achieve a significant breakthrough” since shifting its focus to the Donbas.
-Ukrainian forces have repelled numerous assaults in the past week and “inflicted significant cost on Russian forces,” it said.

-Instead, Russian missiles and war planes struck far behind the frontline of that offensive on Monday.
+On Monday, Russia focused its firepower elsewhere, with missiles and war planes striking far behind the front lines, in an apparent bid to slow the movement of Ukrainian supplies toward the east and disrupt the flow of fuel needed by the country's forces.

-Oleksandr Kamyshin, the head of the state-run Ukrainian Railways, said five railway facilities in central and western Ukraine were hit early Monday, including a missile attack near the western city of Lviv.
+Oleksandr Kamyshin, the head of the state-run Ukrainian Railways, said five railway facilities in central and western Ukraine were hit early Monday.
+That included a missile attack near the western city of Lviv.

-Serhiy Borzov, the governor of Ukraine’s central Vinnytsia region, said there were casualties after rocket strikes targeting “critical infrastructure."
-It was not clear if that referred to the attacks on the railways.
+Ukrainian authorities said that at least five people were killed by Russian strikes in the central Vynnytsia region.

 Russia also destroyed an oil refinery in Kremenchuk in central Ukraine, along with fuel depots there, Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said Monday.
+Gen. Igor Konashenkov said.
 In all, Russian warplanes destroyed 56 Ukrainian targets overnight, he said.

-The ministry said in a statement that the huge blaze damaged a depot containing diesel fuel.
-It noted that the region has enough diesel for 15 days.
+In Transnistria, a breakaway region of Moldova, several explosions believed to be caused by rocket-propelled grenades hit the Ministry of State Security.
+There was no immediate claim of responsibility, and no injuries were immediately reported.

+Transnistria is a strip of land with about 470,000 people along the Ukrainian border.
+Russia has about 1,500 troops based there.
+Last week, Rustam Minnekayev, a Russian military commander, said the Kremlin wants full control of southern Ukraine, which he said would open the way to Transnistria.

+It wasn’t clear if the depot was part of the pipeline infrastructure, but Polish pipelines operator PERN said deliveries to Poland have not been affected.

-A Russian news report said that another oil storage facility in Bryansk also caught fire early Monday, and the cause wasn’t immediately known.
+A Russian news report said another oil storage facility in Bryansk also caught fire early Monday.

-Last month, two Ukrainian helicopter gunships hit an oil reservoir in Russia’s Belgorod region, which lies on the Ukrainian border, causing a fire.
+Last month, Russia charged that two Ukrainian helicopter gunships hit an oil depot in Russia’s Belgorod region, close to the Ukrainian border.

-In a video address Monday, Zelenskyy described his meeting with U.S. Secretary of State Antony Blinken and U.S. Defense Secretary Lloyd Austin as “encouraging and, importantly, effective.”
+In a video address Monday, Zelenskyy described his meeting with Blinken and U.S. Defense Secretary Lloyd Austin as “encouraging and, importantly, effective.”

-The three-hour meeting came Sunday, the 60th day since the start of the invasion, as Ukraine pressed the West for more powerful weapons against Russia's campaign in the Donbas, where Moscow-backed separatists controlled some territory before the war.

-With Russia's shift in focus, Austin said Ukraine's military needs are changing, and Zelenskyy is now focused on more tanks, artillery and other munitions.
+With Russia's shift toward the Donbas, Zelenskyy is now focused on more heavy weaponry, such as tanks and artillery.

-Asked about what the U.S. sees as success, Austin said that “we want to see Ukraine remain a sovereign country, a democratic country able to protect its sovereign territory, we want to see Russia weakened to the point where it can’t do things like invade Ukraine.”
+“We want to see Ukraine remain a sovereign country, a democratic country able to protect its sovereign territory," Austin said.
+"We want to see Russia weakened to the point where it can’t do things like invade Ukraine.”

-As Blinken and Austin left Ukraine, U.N.
-Secretary-General Antonio Guterres was scheduled to travel to Turkey on Monday and then Moscow and Kyiv.
-Zelenskyy criticized Guterres for visiting Russia before Ukraine.

-Blinken said he had spoken with Guterres on Friday ahead of the trip.
+Le Pen had spoken out against EU sanctions on Russian energy and had faced scrutiny during the campaign over her previous friendliness with the Kremlin.

-Associated Press journalists Yesica Fisch in Sloviansk, Ukraine, Mstyslav Chernov and Felipe Dana in Kharkiv, Ukraine, Yuras Karmanau and Jon Gambrell in Lviv, Cara Anna, Inna Varenytsia and Oleksandr Stashevskyi in Kyiv and AP staff around the world contributed.
+Associated Press journalists Yuras Karmanau and Jon Gambrell in Lviv, Ukraine, and AP staff around the world contributed.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine